e-h-dev/trip-discoverer/README.md

 ## Flowcharts

 - The flowcharts below, show how the app is designed, to allow users easy navigation across all sections, and functions of the app.
-I have also colour coded the for functions CRUD (create, read, update, and delete), each of the functions are coloured in the flowchart showing how the app follows these four criteria.
+I have also colour coded the four functions CRUD (create, read, update, and delete).
+Each of the functions are coloured in the flowchart showing how the app follows these four criteria.

 ### Admin flowchart